 This is the reason for starting the Zach Martin Memorial Foundation & Heat Stroke Prevention.
-No one should ever lose a loved one to Exhertional Heat Stroke - period.
+No one should ever lose a loved one to Exertional Heat Stroke - period.

-Providing education and awareness to athletes, coaches, and parents about Exhertional Heat Illnesses (EHI).
-Exhertional Heat Stroke (EHS) is 100% survivable if recognized and treated within the first 10-15 minutes.
+Providing education and awareness to athletes, coaches, and parents about Exertional Heat Illnesses (EHI).
+Exertional Heat Stroke (EHS) is 100% survivable if recognized and treated within the first 10-15 minutes.

 6/5/2018 Laurie will be attending the FHSAA Board of Directors meeting on June 12th for the vote on WBGT and CWI tubs, as well as regulations for Summer conditioning.